kew24/proj-Westra-data202/Report.md

 ![](Report_files/figure-markdown_github/EDA-asxl1-smoke-1.png)

-Just out of curiousity, we'll check the same thing -- if the presence of mutations correlates with smoking status -- in a *different* gene: *TET2*.
+Just out of curiosity, we'll check the same thing -- if the presence of mutations correlates with smoking status -- in a *different* gene: *TET2*.
 Based on Figure 1c, I'd expect this not to show a significant difference between the groups.
-As expected, the figure below shows that there doesn't appear to be a significnatly higher amount of current/former smokers with new mutations in this gene compared to non-smokers.
+As expected, the figure below shows that there doesn't appear to be a significantly higher amount of current/former smokers with new mutations in this gene compared to non-smokers.

 ![](Report_files/figure-markdown_github/EDA-tet2-smoke-1.png)